 Landing Page

-A landing page is a standalone web page that potential customers can “land” on when they click through from an email, ad, or other digital location.
-A landing page aims to capture information from contacts in exchange for something of value, such as a retail offer code or business-to-business (B2B) insights in the form of a white paper.
-Landing pages are different from other web pages in that they don’t live in the evergreen navigation of a website.
-They serve a specific purpose in a specific moment of an advertising campaign to a target audience.
+A landing page aims to capture contact information in exchange for something of value, such as a retail offer code or a white paper.
+Landing pages are different from other web pages in that they don’t live in the navigation of a website.

 A website’s homepage usually provides a general overview of a business.
 But if you have a specific, short-term goal, a landing page is a valuable online marketing channel that can help you reach that goal in the buyer's journey.
 Because landing pages are designed for a specific target audience, they give you the ideal opportunity to convert visitors into paying customers.